mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 Indeed following foundational literature of this study on CoP and CoL,  personal appropriation of practices and concepts is demonstrated in community activity through evolving peer practices.
 As explored previously pairs or individuals alternate between community playtesting and pair/individual design work.
 They share comments and the are guided in future design decisions by their interaction with the games of others.

-The process of playtesting other games allows participants to share their on emerging interpretations of game making concepts like game feel and challenge without being directly taught.
-Further, the community sense of what is appropriate of fun evolves as mutually and therefore cannot be taught explicitly.

 One to one instruction from facilitators was limited which encouraged the community to teach each other.
 The community of learners began to pitch in in their own ways and develop their own practices.
 Here learner agency is transformative not only of personal dimensions of learning but also the cultural setting, practices and tools available to learners.
+The process of playtesting other games allowed participants to share their on emerging interpretations of game making concepts like game feel and challenge without being directly taught.
+Further, the community sense of what is appropriate of fun evolves as mutually and therefore cannot be taught explicitly.

 <!--
 NOTE - REINTEGRATE IF USEFUL